malcolmgreaves/smo-fun/README.md

 # Legal

-The original author retains copyright over all material contained within this repository.
+The original author (Malcolm Greaves) retains copyright over all material contained within this repository.
 Use of this code is governed under the terms of the Apache 2.0 open source software license.
 See the [LICENSE](./LICENSE) file for more details.